ismaeljimenezmejias/dat515_project_personalgithub/4docker/1-setup/README.md

 1. **Login to UiS's OpenStack**

-   Login to [cloud.cs.ux.uis.no/horizon](https://cloud.cs.ux.uis.no/horizon) using the details provided to your group.
+   Login to [cloud.cs.ux.uis.no/horizon](https://cloud.cs.ux.uis.no/horizon) using your GitHub username as both the username and password.

 2. **Network**